For my research, I need ...

 King Encyclopedia is a searchable database at the Martin Luther King, Jr. Research and Education Institute, Stanford University.
 Both are excellent for finding primary sources.

-Library of Congress includes
+The Library of Congress includes African and African American resources, such as

 Slave Voyages --Trans-Atlantic Slave Trade Database